October Waterfall Tour 2020

 Photo ©Cara Alexander

-12:00 PM: Meet guides Holly and Randy along with your fellow tour members in the meeting room at the park restaurant.
-The room is downstairs from the lobby.
-Ask the restaurant desk staff for directions.
+Noon till 1:00 PM: Meet the guides and fellow tour members in the meeting room at the park restaurant.
+Programs and meals will be held in this room, which is downstairs from the lobby.
+Directions can be obtained from the restaurant desk staff.

-1:00 PM: Our first excursion will be to Piney Falls State Natural Area where we will walk the easy to moderate trail to see Piney Falls and spectacular bluffs, old trees and interesting plants.
-We will return to Cumberland Mountain by 5:00 PM.
+1:00 PM: Our first excursion will be to Piney Falls State Natural Area where we will walk the easy to moderate trail to see Piney Falls and the spectacular bluffs, old trees, and interesting plants.
+We will return to Cumberland Mountain State Park by 5:00 PM.

-7:00-8:00 AM: Meet for Breakfast in the park restaurant.
+7:00 AM to 8:00 AM: Breakfast will be in the meeting room.
 A bag lunch will be provided to enjoy at the Burgess Falls picnic area.
-Please let us know if you have any dietary restrictions.

 8:00 AM: Our all-day trip will include Cummins Falls, Burgess Falls, and Rock Island State Parks.
-We will walk a total of 2-miles with mostly easy trail, but there are short, rugged sections.
-We recommend you bring good walking shoes, a backpack, and a walking stick.
+We will walk a total of two miles with mostly easy trail but there are short rugged sections.
 We will return to Cumberland Mountain by 5:00 PM.

-7:00 AM: Meet for breakfast in the park restaurant and please be sure to check out of your cabin before the excursion if you have chosen to stay with us.
+7:00 AM: Breakfast in the meeting room.
+Please make sure to check out of your cabin before the excursion.

 All times are Central time.